YottaDB/YDBDoc/AdminOpsGuide/installydb.rst

 * Options that take a value (e.g, \-\-group) can be specified as either \-\-option=value or \-\-option value
 * Options marked with \* are likely to be of interest primarily to YottaDB developers
-* Options marked with † require Internet access as well as that :code:`gcc` and required libraries be installed.
+* Options marked with \† require Internet access as well as that :code:`gcc` or ``clang`` and required libraries be installed.
-* Version is defaulted from the yottadb file if one exists in the same directory as the installer
+* Version is defaulted from the yottadb file if one exists in the same directory as the installer.
-* This script must run as root.
+* Except for the \-\-dry\-run option, this script must run as root.

 :code:`ydbinstall` / :code:`ydbinstall.sh` creates :code:`usr/share/pkgconfig` (the directory where :code:`pkg-config` by default tracks packages) if it does not exist.
 Note that this was added effective release `r1.34 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.34>`_.